 NOTE: DO NOT OPEN BOTH VALVES AT

 ONCE.
 Do not open the Gray Waste Tank

-Drain valve until the black tank is
+Drain Valve until the black tank is

 drained and Black Waste Tank Drain

-valve is closed to avoid sewage back-up
+Valve closed to avoid sewage back-up

 into gray tank.
 Gray water also rinses

 any black water solids from the sewage

 drain hose.

-- 5. Open the Gray Waste Tank Drain valve.
+- 5. Open the Gray Waste Tank Drain Valve.
 Be sure there are no sags in the hose to ensure complete drainage.
-Close Gray Waste Tank Drain valve as soon as tank is empty. - 6.
-Add an odor control chemical to the sewage holding tank through the toilet.
-These chemicals are available at most RV stores. - 7.
-Rinse sewage drain hose thoroughly with water and stow.
+Close Gray Waste Tank Drain Valve as soon as tank is empty. - Add an odor control chemical to the sewage holding tank through the toilet.
+These chemicals are available at most RV supply centers. - 7.
+Rinse sewage drain hose thoroughly with water before stowing.